 (B) What tier each medication is on.

-(7) Within 14 days or a reasonable timeframe of an MCE’s receiving notice of a member’s enrollment, MCEs shall mail a welcome packet to new members and to members returning to the MCE 12 months or more after previous enrollment.
+(7) Within 14 days of an MCE’s receiving notice of a member’s enrollment, MCEs shall mail a welcome packet to new members and to members returning to the MCE 12 months or more after previous enrollment.
 The packet shall include, at a minimum, a welcome letter, a member handbook, and information on how to access a provider directory, including a list of any in-network retail and mail-order pharmacies.

 (8) For existing MCE members, an MCE shall notify members annually of the availability of a member handbook and provider directory and how to access those materials.
 MCEs shall send hard copies upon request within five days.